Skip to main content

 How Cincinnati Museum Center Compares

-Cincinnati Museum Center directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 53/100 is 16 points below the Arts, Culture & Humanities category average.
-The organization holds 155.6 months of operating reserves, indicating strong financial stability.
+Cincinnati Museum Center earns a NonprofitTruth efficiency grade of C (53/100).
+That is 3 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.05% of total revenue.
+The organization holds 155.6 months of operating reserves, indicating strong financial cushion.

 Financials